Adam Chodzko has worked with us on many projects over the years.

 Scenes including folk events, foot-and-mouth pyres and a demolition derby play on a DVD encoded to randomly assemble the sound, vision and subtitles.
 The generated sequences are infinitely unpredictable, and the work vacillates between order and disorder in both structure and content.
 You can view an extract online here.

 He also made a sign for Summerhill, the house used for artist’s residencies until the redevelopment of Lawson Park in 2007.
 Another small project was an editioned flag made from a space blanket, which surprisingly had the ability to vogue.

-Lawson Park is also home to an Eric Lyons-designed chair, reupholstered by Adam using a leather jacket bearing the logo of the anti-punk band Crass.
+Lawson Park is also home to an Eric Lyons designed chair, reupholstered by Adam using a leather jacket bearing the logo of the anti-punk band Crass.
 You can read more about this cultural collision in a seat, on our Lawson Park website where all will become clear.

 Adam has also done time at Parkamoor, Grizedale's isolated, off-grid farm house.